Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > + Leave the rest of the options default.
 > + YOUR USER NAME MUST BE `gamer`

 > Copy and paste the followoing into Terminal
+> Once install completes and you have logged into steam you can reboot
 ```sh
 git clone https://github.com/ripplingsnake/CachyOSsteam-edition.git
 sudo systemctl enable --now bluetooth